Texas Oil Rig Accident Lawyer

 The process of filing for compensation after an oil rig accident can be quite complicated.
 The laws that govern offshore injuries were written more than 50 years ago, and the agencies that process these cases tend to move quite slowly.

-When you hire the Brian White & Associates team, one of the first things we will do is sit down and walk you through this complex legal process.
+When you hire the Attorney Brian White Personal Injury Lawyers team, one of the first things we will do is sit down and walk you through this complex legal process.
 When we are finished, you should have a much clearer understanding of how your case is likely to play out.

 Provide You with Sound Advice